-Foxconn not in settlement talks with Qualcomm in Apple battle: attorney
+Foxconn not in settlement talks with Qualcomm in Apple battle: Attorney

-The lead attorney for the group of Apple Inc device assemblers seeking at least US$9 billion in damages from Qualcomm Inc said on Sunday the contract manufacturers are not in settlement talks with the mobile chip supplier and are "gearing up and heading toward the trial" in April.

-SAN FRANCISCO: The lead attorney for the group of Apple Inc device assemblers seeking at least US$9 billion in damages from Qualcomm Inc said on Sunday the contract manufacturers are not in settlement talks with the mobile chip supplier and are "gearing up and heading toward the trial" in April.
+SAN FRANCISCO: The lead attorney for the group of Apple device assemblers seeking at least US$9 billion in damages from Qualcomm said on Sunday (Dec 16) the contract manufacturers are not in settlement talks with the mobile chip supplier and are "gearing up and heading toward the trial" in April.

 The conflict is but one aspect of the global legal battle between regulators, Apple and Qualcomm, which supplies modem chips that help phones connect to wireless data networks.